 The surah’s story also lacks some of the warmth that Christians appreciate in the Nativity.
 Just compare the triptych above with the nativity image below.

 I find it odd that the Quran should also put emphasis on Mary’s perpetual chastity because it has yet to show any concern over virginity.
 Divorced women are allowed to remarry, and no comment has been made on their value changing for their lack of virginity.
 Muhammad only married one virgin (Aisha), and so you can see in his life that virginity was not a particular concern.
 Granted, fasting from sex is part of Ramadan and pilgrimage, and sexual activity is considered a thing that makes one ritually unclean and unable to pray.
-Ritual uncleanliness is not the same thing as sinfulness, however.
+Ritual uncleanliness is not the same thing as sinfulness, however, for many of the things that make you unclean are life necessities –like reproduction.
 That the Quran should sum up Mary’s virtue by her virginity strikes me as an appeal to the Christian culture of the time which made virginity/celibacy a paramount virtue.
-Many of the spin-off heresies of Christianity really doubled down on the celibacy issue, not only elevating it but condemning all carnality in all situations, and these groups are often the sources of extra-Biblical texts like the infancy gospels which the Quran’s accounts resemble.
+Many of the gnostic forms of Christianity really doubled down on the celibacy issue, not only elevating it but condemning all carnality in all situations (looking at you, Acts of Thomas with your Jesus-crashes-the-honeymoon-and-calls-sex-demon-making scene), and these groups are often the sources of extra-Biblical texts like the infancy gospels which the Quran’s accounts resemble.
 I’m fighting really hard against getting on my soapbox on tangents around this topic, so let’s wrap this point up quickly: The Quran has no narrative of celibacy as a virtue, Christianity and pseudo-Christianity of that time did.
-Also, Mary had retreated to the East when she encountered the angel, and East is a direction towards which Christians have historically directed their prayers (Jews pray towards the Temple, be that East or West).
+Also, Mary had retreated to the east when she encountered the angel, and East is a direction towards which Christians have historically directed their prayers (Jews pray towards the Temple, be that east or west).
 So from my viewpoint this story is one that is meant for Christians, catering to them to some degree by reassuring them that the perpetual virginity of Mary that they held so dear was true even if the child she bore was not God Incarnate.

 This Mary to Feminism